AP Explains: Election’s validity intact despite Trump claims

 HOW DID THE ELECTION GO?

-Vote counting was slow in three Midwestern states that went for Trump four years ago and flipped to Biden this time: the so-called “blue wall” of Michigan, Pennsylvania and Wisconsin.
-That’s because of an increase in mail-in ballots, which the Biden campaign pushed its supporters to use as a safety measure due to the pandemic.
+Vote counting was slow in three Midwestern states that went for Trump four years ago and flipped to Biden this time: the “blue wall” of Michigan, Pennsylvania and Wisconsin.
+That’s because of an increase in mail-in ballots, which the Biden campaign pushed its supporters to use as a safety measure because of the pandemic.
 Trump baselessly argued that mail-in ballots were subject to fraud and encouraged his supporters to show up to vote in person on Election Day.

-As a result, Trump led all three states in Election Day voting, but those leads were erased as mail-in votes were counted.
+As a result, Trump led all three states in Election Day voting, but those leads were erased as mail-in ballots were counted.

 All three states largely ignored advice from nonpartisan observers to expand the window for counting mail-in ballots before Election Day.
 Michigan gave election officials one day, and Pennsylvania and Wisconsin did not allow counting beforehand.
 All three states have Republican legislatures.